nguyenbinh2003/nguyenbinh2003/README.md

 Here are some information to you :

-    🔭 I’m currently working on Hanoi city
+   - 🔭 I’m currently working on Hanoi city
-    🌱 I studied at Hanoi University of Civil Engineering ✉️ You can contact me at nguyenbinh191103@gmail.com
+   - 🌱 I studied at MIndx Technology School
+   - ✉️ You can contact me at nguyenbinh191103@gmail.com

 <!--
 **nguyenbinh2003/nguyenbinh2003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.